nh-server/switch-guide/docs/extras/updating.md

 If you keep your emuMMC offline, you have 3 options:

 1. You can dump the currently installed firmware version from your sysMMC
-1. You can dump the firmware from another Switch you own
+1. You can dump the firmware from another modded Switch you own
+1. You can use the "Match Version with Local Users" feature to send a system update from another Switch (Requires both systems to have the same game on the home menu)
 1. You can use a gamecard to update your firmware (keep in mind that no gamecard contains the latest available firmware version at the time of writing)

 Only the first option is covered in the steps below.